 These are people who have not worked at all or had dropped out of work due to the burden of their illnesses.
 With the help of an apt training centre, the barriers in their work and functioning are addressed.
 “The idea is to make them Independent.
 To enable them to take up roles, even in their families.
 They are equally employable, but mainstream employers often are sceptical on taking anyone who has a history of mental illness” said Fahad.
 He also recalls their first experience at a Disability Fair.
 They found out that even the state department organizing the fair did not have a criterion for mental illness as a disability.

-But why a simple, common concoction like tea for a problem of such magnitude?
+But why tea for a problem of such magnitude?
 “Tea stalls were an easily executable idea; people often go to street tea vendors for tea.
-Neither is it difficult to make nor is it too cost intensive.
+Neither is it difficult to make nor is it too cost-intensive.
 Most importantly, making tea is easy to learn hence positioning it as the most convenient skill for people who, due to mental disorders, are not witnessing the pinnacle of their skills.”, says Fahad.